-In the long-term, there could be real political risks as well as sanctions that could be put on Russia which would make it unviable for many industries to use the helium from Russia’s Gazprom Helium Hub.
+In the long term, there could be real political risks as well as sanctions that could be put on Russia which would make it unviable for many industries to use the helium from Russia’s Gazprom Helium Hub.
 While exports of natural gas and oil have not been included in the current sanctions, if severe sanctions are put on helium for an extended period, then this would hugely affect the availability of helium to the global market.

 Supply Chain Disruption

 The ramifications of the COVID pandemic on the supply chain are still being felt throughout the world.
-With an increased demand in gas after industries started to bounce back from the initial impact of the pandemic, coupled with production sites struggling to keep up with the demand, labs can expect these disruptions to continue.
+With an increased demand in gas, after industries started to bounce back from the initial impact of the pandemic, coupled with production sites struggling to keep up with the demand, labs can expect these disruptions to continue.

 What is helium used for?

 Helium is an inert gas and has many uses.
-From cooling superconducting magnets in MRI scanners to filling party balloons, weather balloons and blimps.
+From cooling superconducting magnets in MRI scanners to filling party balloons, weather balloons, and blimps.

-Obviously, some of these functions have far more significance than others and it is important that unnecessary use of helium is limited and, where possible, people switch to an alternative gas which can perform the same function as helium.
+Obviously, some of these functions have far more significance than others and it is important that unnecessary use of helium is limited and, where possible, people switch to an alternative gas that can perform the same function as helium.

 Given we are in the fourth helium shortage in the space of several years, it’s crucial that we seriously consider these alternatives.

 Helium gas is also commonly used in gas chromatography as a carrier gas due to its good separation results.
-However, there are alternatives to helium that are available to laboratories which are not finite resources, can be produced sustainably and, in many cases, offer better results.
+However, there are alternatives to helium that are available to laboratories that are not finite resources, can be produced sustainably and, in many cases, offer better results.